ContainerSolutions/knative-tektoncd-demo/README.md

 - Knative service manifest that builds from a template and deploys to GKE - Done
 - Choose an application to use for the demo (preferably written in Go)
 - See how to incorporate tests in the build pipeline
-- See if it is possible to trigger a knative build with a git push
+- See if it is possible to trigger a knative build with a git push - Done with the help of Cloud Build in GCP
 - Create e2e demo with automated build and deployment